-The proposals would have reduced the importance of a project being located in a TEA.
-The minimum investment differential between a TEA project and a non-TEA project would have been reduced to \$200,000, rather than the \$500,000 differential under current law.
+On the other hand, the proposals would have reduced the importance of a project being located in a TEA.
+The minimum investment differential would have been reduced to \$200,000, rather than \$500,000 under current law.
 Of potentially greater importance, the same number of visas reserved for investors in rural projects would have been reserved for investors in non-TEA projects.
-Furthermore, some urban area TEA projects would not qualify for the visa reserves.